alindeman/upgradingtorails4/text/09_asset_pipeline.markdown

 That said, there are some gotchas you need to be aware of when upgrading.

+### <a id="js-compress"></a>JavaScript and CSS Compressors

+Rails 4 changes the configuration options surrounding compressing assets.

+By default, Rails 3 enabled JavaScript and CSS compression with the `config.assets.compress` directive in `config/assets/production.rb`:

+@@@ ruby
+# config/environments/production.rb
+Widgets::Application.configure do
+  # Rails 3 setting
+  config.assets.compress = true
+end
+@@@

+Instead, Rails 4 requires you to explicitly specify which compressors to use.
+In fact, the `config.assets.compress` setting silently has no effect any longer.
+If you do not update your configuration, assets will no longer be compressed, which could lead to sluggish page loads in production.

+When upgrading, remove the `config.assets.compress` directive and replace it with `js_compressor` and `css_compressor`:

+@@@ ruby
+# config/environments/production.rb
+Widgets::Application.configure do
+  # Remove config.assets.compress = true
+  config.assets.js_compressor  = :uglifier
+  config.assets.css_compressor = :sass
+end
+@@@

+While other compressors can be used, `uglifier` and `sass` are available by default in both Rails 3 and 4.

 ### <a id="precompiled-images"></a>Precompiled Assets in lib/ and vendor/

 Assets (JavaScript, CSS stylesheets, and images) can be added to three